According to the Illinois Department of Public Health (IDPH)

 COVID-19 antibody testing is locally available at Perry Memorial Hospital and at the Bureau, Putnam, and Marshall County Health Department.
 You must be symptom-free for at least 14 days before the antibody test.

-Antibody testing is done in the Laboratory during outpatient hours.
-Once your provider has submitted the order for the test, call 815-876-4401 to schedule the blood draw.
+Antibody testing is available in the Laboratory during outpatient hours.
+Once your provider has submitted the order for the test, call 815-876-2050 or 815-876-3313 to schedule the blood draw.

 Antibody testing is done by appointment only.
 The cost is $50.
 To schedule an antibody test, call the appropriate number below: